Digital Transformation potential in AgTech

 Environment Monitoring

 – The use of sensors to monitor for a diverse range of pollutants or other environmental factors.
-This might include CO2, flood water, radioactivity, seismic shock, or pollutants from industrial processes.
+This might include CO2, flood water, radioactivity, seismic shock, or pollutants from industrial processes, as well as seismic, tsunami, hurricane, and flood monitoring.

 Indirectly related IoT applications and Forecast Insight Reports include: